 MUSIC & MEMORY® is a non-profit organization that helps individuals with a wide range of cognitive and physical conditions to engage with the world, ease pain, and reclaim their humanity through the use of personalized music playlists.

-We train nursing home staff and other elder care professionals, as well as family caregivers, how to create and provide personalized playlists using iPods and related digital audio systems that enable those struggling with Alzheimer’s, dementia and other cognitive and physical challenges to reconnect with the world through music-triggered memories.
+We train nursing home staff and other elder care professionals, as well as family caregivers, to create, provide, and manage personalized playlists using digital music players that enable those struggling with Alzheimer’s, dementia, and other cognitive and physical challenges to reconnect with the world through music-inspired memories.

-By providing access and education, and by creating a network of certified Music & Memory elder care facilities, we aim to make this form of personalized therapeutic music a standard of care throughout the health care industry.
+By providing access and education, and by creating a network of MUSIC & MEMORY® Certified organizations, we aim to make this form of personalized therapeutic music a standard of care throughout the health care industry.

 Music & Memory started with the understanding that music is deeply rooted in our conscious and unconscious brains.
 As powerful as that idea is, it becomes even more important if the functioning of the brain is deteriorating, as occurs in dementia, Alzheimer’s, and other types of cognitive loss.
 But music can awaken the brain and with it, the rich trove of memories that are associated with familiar songs or beloved pieces.

 With the beginnings of that idea in place, questions about the power unleashed by the relationship of music to memory began to emerge.
 What if, for people with cognitive loss in nursing homes, the delivery of personalized music could be part of their structured care plans?
 Could listening to one’s favorite music enable fragile cognitive connections to memories that might enhance family or caregiver recognition or enable moments of enjoyment or serenity?
 Might there be other benefits associated with the administration of music in lieu of medication (particularly antipsychotic drugs) that serve to elevate mood and health status for residents.